Pachamama: Description of Pachamama

 She is normally a loving and generous goddess, but she can be terrible, cruel, and destructive when she is upset or feels hurt, capable of destroying men and everything above or within her.
 Pachamama is an ancient and primordial goddess who does not need temples or specific places of worship, although she likes springs, simply because she is everywhere and at all times.

-Pachamama, “Mother Earth” or “Mother Cosmos,” is the whole.
+Pachamama, "Mother Cosmos," is the whole.
 The whole in these traditions is more than the sum of its parts (similar to Gestalt psychological theory).
 What affects the parts affects the whole and vice versa (systemic theory).
 According to the Andean worldview, Pachamama is present in everything and everywhere (space/time), hence its holistic vision (Holistic Theory), because in the human world, what affects one of its elements necessarily affects the rest.
 Just as organs are indispensable in a living organism, the organism is present in each of the organs (interdependence).
 It is a communal and supportive world in which there is no room for exclusion.
 Everyone (whether a person, a tree, a stone, etc.) is as important as everyone else.
 The holism of Pachamama is characteristic of a collectivist world, affected by a sense of belonging: one always knows that one is a member of a community to which one feels intimately committed.
 This community lives within us ("Ayllu").
 This is how we experience the unity of our own life with the entire life of the Andean human world.